Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Results

-which gives $h=\sqrt{2}$.
+This indicates that the first-order transition ends at $h=\sqrt{2}$, where a second-order phase transition happens due to the change of sign of the quadratic term.
 Furthermore, at $h < h_c \approx 0.46$, $E(h,\alpha)$ is higher than the energy of the topologically ordered state for all $\alpha$.
 Thus, we claim that the corresponding first-order transition line begins at $h_x=h_z\approx 0.46$ and ends at $h_x=h_z=\sqrt{2}\approx 1.414$.
-Although the exact transition values are different, the qualitative picture obtained by the extended stabilizer ground state is consistent with the ground truth.
+Although the exact transition values are different, the qualitative picture captured by the extended stabilizer ground state is consistent with the ground truth.